bryanr1992/tipIt/README.md

 ## Notes

 * Setting a custom range for the user input was a bit confusing at first.
-* Trying to use a Text View instead of a Text Field was a bit challenging since we have to conform to a delegate in order to handle events.
+* Trying to use a Text View instead of a Text Field was a bit tricky at first since we have to conform to a delegate in order to handle events.
 In the end decided to stick to the Text Field instead of the Text View.
 * Currently still trying to figure out how to remember the bill amount across app restarts.